 Students are honored at the Fall and Spring Honors Banquets, Honor Society inductions, and commencement.
-Parents and families of Honors students are invited to attend the Honors Program Induction Ceremony, Spring Honors Banquet, Honor Society inductions, and all commencement ceremonies.
+Parents and families of Honors students are invited to attend the Honors College Induction Ceremony, Spring Honors Banquet, Honor Society inductions, and all commencement ceremonies.

 How can Honors College students meet and interact?

 The Honors College hosts an array of co-curricular programs designed to broaden student experiences (trying something new) and meeting Honors students and Honors faculty.
-Honors students play a big role in defining and shaping these programs (including lectures, visits to local parks for kayaking and horseback riding, seeing a theatrical production or an opera, and period social events).
+Honors students play a big role in defining and shaping these programs (including lectures, visits to local parks for kayaking and horseback riding, seeing a theatrical production or an opera, and social events).
 The Honors community has two leadership groups for students who are interested.
-The Honors Student Association is the governance group that represents fellow Honors student interests in meetings with Honors College administration.
+The Honors Student Advisory Board is the governance group that represents fellow Honors students' interests in meetings with Honors College administration.
 The Honors Advocates serve as the program planning and implementation team serving the Honors community.

 Why should my student get involved in undergraduate research?